efabless/openlane2/docs/source/usage/caravel/index.md

 └──────────────┴──────────────┴──────────────┴──────────┴──────────────┴──────────────┴───────────────┴──────────────┴───────────┴───────────────┴──────────────┴───────────────┴──────────────┘
 ```

-The max Slew/Cap violations can be fixed the same way in
+The max Slew/Cap violations can be fixed the same way as in
-[openroad-stapostpnr](#openroadstapostpnr).
-For the hold violation, it is in the
+[this section](#caravel-openroad-stapostpnr-with-fixes).
+For the hold violation,
-`max_ff_n40C_1v95` corner.
-To investigate the timing path, open the report
+it is in the `max_ff_n40C_1v95` corner.
+To investigate the timing path, open the
-`xx-openroad-stapostpnr/max_ff_n40C_1v95/min.rpt` and the violation will be in
+report `xx-openroad-stapostpnr/max_ff_n40C_1v95/min.rpt` and the violation will
-the first timing path.
+be in the first timing path.

 ```{note}
 There might be more hold violations or no violations at all depending on the